Tag: peter obi

 Yesufu also urged Nigerians to ensure that their votes count in future elections, stressing the importance of transparency and accountability.

 “When you vote, make sure your vote is counted and entered for your candidate.
-Otherwise, all you did was paper painting,”
+Otherwise, all you did was paper painting,”she advised.

 When asked about her expectations for the INEC Chairman-designate, Yesufu expressed disappointment, saying she had no specific expectations from him.